When you know how to run a 5k in 25 minutes or less, it seems like a simple thing to do week in, week out.

 As the years have gone by, I’ve seen a 5k as more of a challenge with myself.
 It’s a great way to build on your endurance and strength as a runner.

-And remember that achieving a 5k race time PB is dependent on a few things, including your fitness levels, your gender and your age.
-For a breakdown of the average 5k times by gender and age bracket, check out Healthline’s post on the topic.
+There some core strategies that you can adopt in order to help you achieve your next 5k PB.
+Remember that achieving a 5k race time PB is dependent on a few things, including your fitness levels, your gender and your age.

 In this blog post I’d like to cover my top strategies on how to run a 5k in 25 minutes or less.